winz1108/HedgeTrade_v4/BACKEND_AUTH_API.md

 - [ ] Login with incorrect credentials (should fail)
 - [ ] Save API keys after signup
 - [ ] Save API keys after login
+- [ ] Reset password with correct current password
+- [ ] Reset password with incorrect current password (should fail)
+- [ ] Password reset does not expose API keys
 - [ ] Dashboard shows `isAuthenticated: true` when logged in
 - [ ] Dashboard shows `isAuthenticated: false` when not logged in
 - [ ] Logout clears session